Teacher Education Programs

 Pre-Physician Assistant Albany PA Program

-To be eligible to apply for acceptance into this program, a student must have achieved a GPA of 3.20 or above and have completed General Biology I and II, General Chemistry I and II, Human Anatomy and Physiology I and II, and Elementary Organic Chemistry or Organic Chemistry I by the end of their junior year at SUNY Oneonta.
+To be eligible to apply for acceptance into this program, a student must have achieved a cumulative and science GPA of 3.20 or above each semester and have completed Cellular Perspectives in Biology, Organismal Perspectives in Biology, Investigative Biology Laboratory, General Chemistry I and II, Human Anatomy and Physiology I and II, and Essential Organic Chemistry or Organic Chemistry I by the end of their junior year at SUNY Oneonta.
 Students accepted to the program must carry full course loads during their remaining semesters at Oneonta and fulfill the remaining prerequisite courses.
 The Graduate Record Examination is waived for students accepted through the Early Assurance Program (EAP).
-SUNY Oneonta transfer students are not eligible for the Albany Med EAP, however may apply to Albany Medical College CPAS under regular decision.
+Students who transfer to SUNY Oneonta are NOT eligible for the EAP.

 Students who wish to investigate this opportunity should meet with SUNY Oneonta’s Pre-Health Professions Program Coordinator for specialized advisement regarding the expectations of the EAP and the process for application.
 Applicants should be confident of their interest in pursuing a career path in medicine as a Physician Assistant, and that admission to the Albany Medical College’s PA program is the path they would choose toward that goal.

 Please see our website for details.

 The College also offers a variety of cooperative programs with other colleges and universities.
 These programs allow students to begin education at SUNY Oneonta and finish at another college or university.
 Degrees are earned from both institutions.
 All students in cooperative programs must declare a primary major.